 When it comes to the way in which the data from the heart rate monitor is displayed, Fitbit offers data that is simple to interpret, and the resting heart rate is easy to see.
 Of course, Garmin offers pretty much the same; however, it has an edge when it comes to heart rate via exercise.
 To put it simply, Garmin offers a greater emphasis on VO2 Max and heart rate zones, making it a highly effective training tool for an athlete.

-- If you are looking for a lifestyle tracker then the Fitbit Versa 3 is a great choice.
-If you are looking for something that will help in your sports training, then the Garmin Vivosmart 4 has everything you could be looking for.
+- If you are looking for a lifestyle tracker then the Fitbit Charge 5 is a great choice.
+If you are looking for something that will help in your sports training, then the Garmin vivosmart 4 has everything you could be looking for.

 Stress and recovery

-When it comes to monitoring stress and recovery, Fitbit uses a system called Relax, which utilises the onboard heart rate monitor in addition to HRV monitoring to detect changes in heart rate.
-You also have the option to look at your resting heart rate which can give you an idea of your overall health.
-Most of these features are only available in the Fitbit Blaze, Fitbit Charge 4 and Ionic.
-Plus the most recent releases, the Fitbit Sense, Inspire 2 and Versa 3.
+When it comes to monitoring stress and recovery, Fitbit Charge 5 uses a system called Relax, which utilizes the onboard heart rate monitor in addition to HRV monitoring to detect changes in heart rate.
+Fitbit can then show you which heart rate zones are best for a resting rate, a cardio workout, or for peak athletic performance.
+This is not available on the Fitbit Inspire 2.

 GPS tracked workouts